 This way you now have the new lifecycle version live without a control group and without disrupting the flow of your players entering the lifecycle at any point.

-As a best practice, we would recommend that you combine the use of Control Groups and for your lifecycles.
+As a best practice, we would recommend that you combine the use of Control Groups and A/B testing for your lifecycles.